Your Notifications

 How is an Autologous Bone Marrow Transplant Performed?

-A tunneled catheter will be placed into a large vein in the upper chest after you have been admitted to the hospital.
+A tunnelled catheter will be placed into a large vein in the upper chest after you have been admitted to the hospital.
 This allows the transplant team to draw out blood, provide electrolytes, fluids, and medicines and also infuse stem cells.

 Your autologous transplant will be carried out in the following phases: